 Other Things To Do Near Jardin Des Plantes

 The Jardin is attached to the Grand Gallerie de l’Evolution (Museum of Natural History), so this could be an option.
 They are also near the Grand Mosque of Paris, which is an impressive landmark.
-Finally, there’s a Batobus stop on the seine at the northern end of the gardens, so you could jump on that and see more of Paris from the river Seine.
+Finally, there’s a Batobus Paris stop on the Seine at the northern end of the gardens, so you could jump on that and see more of Paris from the river Seine.

 Allée Vivaldi has a pedestrian walkway in between two roads and it has two rows of gorgeous pink cherry blossom trees.
 The trees are planted in clusters on either side of the path, forming blossom arches at intervals along the path.
 It’s a wonderful effect at peak bloom.